Transforming Surfaces: Diy Concrete Countertops With Grinding And Poli Skip to content

 Transforming Surfaces: Diy Concrete Countertops With Grinding And Polishing

-Measure the base cabinets that your countertop will rest atop to get an idea of their size.
-For every overhang, add 3/4".
-A 3' by 4' island countertop will be ours.
+Measure the base cabinets your countertop will rest on to get an idea of their size.
+Add 3/4 " for every overhang.
+Our 3' by 4' island countertop will be ours.

 An excellent mold for pouring concrete into is essential to a fantastic countertop.
 First, take a piece of 1'' thick melamine particle board measuring 4' by 6'.
 Place it firmly atop two sawhorses.
 Using a circular saw, cut the mold base to the precise measurements you have marked on it.

 Slice the mold's sides.
 Mark and measure four strips that are 2-3/4" broad.
 Make the cuts with a table saw.
-Even though we will be trimming the shorter sides a little, we will still cut our four strips to be four feet long.
+Even though we will cut the shorter sides a little, we will still cut our four strips to be four feet long.

 First, attach the longer sides.
 Every six inches, drill a 2-inch pilot hole into the edge of the large horizontal piece of melamine and down the bottom of the side piece.
 Next, use 2" wood screws to fasten the two parts together.
 Continue with the opposite long side.
 Cut the strips to length and affix them to the shorter sides using the same method as the longer sides.
 Check the corners with a carpenter's square and make any required adjustments.